networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 title: AFC Cluster Installation
 date: 2021-07-29T12:46:45.794Z
-summary: In this blog post, I will review the installation steps required to install a three-node cluster using AFC 6.1.
+summary: In this blog post, I will review the installation steps required to install a three-node cluster using Aruba Fabric Composer 6.1.
 draft: false
 featured: false
 authors: